Best Argumentative essay topic help

 Argumentative essay topics in Sociology

-Here are some potential argumentative essay topics related to sociology:
+Here are some potential topics for argumentative essay related to sociology:

 1. Income inequality: How does income inequality affect society, and what can be done to reduce it?